Please note that due to the ongoing impact of coronavirus, we are operating a limited service.

-Many residents who would normally be out at work or school are now confined to their homes.
+We are requesting that residents take particular care regarding the potential for smoke nuisance when lighting bonfires.
+Many residents who would normally be out at work or school are still confined to their homes.

 Smoke could deny your neighbours from enjoying their garden and have a serious impact on their health - especially where they are self-isolating due to medical conditions such as asthma or heart disease.

-Any garden waste can be either composted or collected together until such time as other more appropriate disposal methods are available.
+We recommend that garden waste is composted or collected together until such time as other more appropriate disposal methods are available.

 Household waste and recyclable waste should be put into the respective waste bins as normal to await collection.

 If a smoke complaint is received, this will be investigated until statutory nuisance legislation.

 Under the Environmental Protection Act 1990, if a bonfire is a regular problem and interferes substantially with wellbeing, comfort or enjoyment of your property it is considered a statutory nuisance.